hellobro12/Big-bounty-Report/README.md

   - Reflected XSS with SVG markup allowed, in canonical <link> tag, in a JavaScript string with single quote/backslash escaped
   - Reflected XSS in JavaScript string, Stored XSS in onclick event, XSS to bypass CSRF defenses.
   - Reflected XSS with event handlers and href attributes blocked, in a JavaScript URL with some characters blocked
+  - Reflected XSS protected by CSP, with CSP bypass
   - Reflected XSS with AngularJS sandbox escape without strings, sandbox escape and CSP.
-  - DOM XSS in document.write inside <select>, AngularJS DOM XSS with encoded characters, Reflected DOM XSS via eval()
+  - DOM XSS in document.write inside <select>, AngularJS DOM XSS with encoded characters, Reflected DOM XSS via eval().